 - 41. The following procedure will apply to the appointment of substitutes: - (a) A substitute Member will only attend if the appointed Member cannot do so: - (b) Political groups are permitted substitutes on each committee in the ratio: Conservative Group 3; 1; Residents' Association & Independent Group 1; Liberal Democrat Group 1; subject to paragraphs (g), (h), (i), (j) (k) and Standing Order 43 below; - (c) Substitute Members may attend meetings in that capacity only: - (i) to take the place of the ordinary Member for whom they are the designated substitute; - (ii) where the ordinary Member will be absent for the whole of the meeting; and - (iii) after notifying the proper officer as set out in paragraph (d) below. - (d) Attendance of a substitute at a forthcoming meeting will be notified in writing to the Governance Lead Manager as soon as possible and by no later than half an hour before the start of the meeting.
 Either the absent Member or a group representative can notify; the substituting Member cannot give the notice.
-The committee manager will notify the chairman of any substitutes at the start of the meeting. - (e) The principle of substitute membership will apply to appointed County Council Members and not to ex officio Members or coopted members, except for those representing the Church or parent governors. - (f) No substitutes are permitted for district/borough council co-opted members of local committees, unless a local committee agrees otherwise at its first meeting following the Council's annual meeting and in relation to all meetings in the following year.
-Named substitutes will be appointed to the local committee on the nomination of the relevant district/borough council.
+The committee manager will notify the chairman of any substitutes at the start of the meeting. - (e) The principle of substitute membership will apply to appointed County Council Members and not to ex officio Members or coopted members, except for those representing the Church or parent governors.

-- (g) Substitutes are not permitted on the Guildford, Runnymede, Spelthorne and Woking Joint Committees and the Local Pension Board. - (h) In the event of the long-term illness, death or resignation of a County Councillor, an additional substitute may be allocated to each appropriate committee, without affecting the rules in the preceding sub-paragraphs.
-A permanent appointment may not be made to fill the vacancy until a by-election has taken place. - (i) The Council will appoint named substitutes to serve on the Planning and Regulatory Committee, comprising up to seven Members each from the Conservative, Residents' Association & Independent Party and Liberal Democrat Groups, subject to no more than four Conservative, and one Liberal Democrat, one Residents' Association & Independent being substituted at any one time. - (j) The Council will appoint named substitutes to serve on the People, Performance and Development Committee and its Appointments Sub-Committee, comprising up to seven Cabinet Members and up to seven Members each from the Residents' Association & Independent and Liberal Democrat Groups, subject to no more than 50% of the membership of the committee/subcommittee being substituted on any one occasion. - 42.
+- (f) Substitutes are not permitted on the Guildford, Runnymede, Spelthorne and Woking Joint Committees and the Local Pension Board. - (g) In the event of the long-term illness, death or resignation of a County Councillor, an additional substitute may be allocated to each appropriate committee, without affecting the rules in the preceding sub-paragraphs.
+A permanent appointment may not be made to fill the vacancy until a by-election has taken place. - (h) The Council will appoint named substitutes to serve on the Planning and Regulatory Committee, comprising up to seven Members each from the Conservative, Residents' Association & Independent Party and Liberal Democrat Groups, subject to no more than four Conservative, and one Liberal Democrat, one Residents' Association & Independent being substituted at any one time. - (i) The Council will appoint named substitutes to serve on the People, Performance and Development Committee and its Appointments Sub-Committee, comprising up to seven Cabinet Members and up to seven Members each from the Residents' Association & Independent and Liberal Democrat Groups, subject to no more than 50% of the membership of the committee/subcommittee being substituted on any one occasion. - 42.
 Substitutes are not permitted at Cabinet meetings.